 What has been completed to date?

 Work on a strategic plan to guide the development, design, and implementation of the project began in early 2022.
-Initial service planning—including identifying preferred station locations, assessing key ridership markets, and developing a conceptual timetable—has already been completed.
-A draft strategic plan will be completed summer 2023 and finalized in fall 2023.
+Initial service planning—including identifying preferred station locations, assessing key ridership markets, and developing a conceptual timetable—was completed as a first step.
+A draft strategic plan was completed in late 2023 and made available for a public review period that ended on February 6, 2024.
+A revised final plan is expected to be completed towards late March 2024.

 The Plan